COPS-IITBHU/sdg-site/content/blog/csoc21-frontend-week0-GitGitHub.md

 # Practice and Tasks

 Now that you are comfortable with the version control systems, we want you to try out some challenges to check you're on the right track.

+This Blog is a part of [CSoC'21 Dev Frontend](/blog/csoc21-frontend).

 Remember, deadline for both the tasks is **June 6th, 2021 23:59.**